kronosta/wobbloader/docs/notes.md

 - Close all further windows that it gives you
 - Let it load for a few second

+# Run code every frame
+There doesn't appear to be a global method to patch for that, though you can come really close. `DogHome.Update` seems to run every frame as long as you're in game and not in a menu, though this is untested (hopefully this method doesn't inline as that would make it unpatchable.
+Nothing directly calls it since it's handled by Unity itself, so it might not inline if it has nothing to attach to??
+If it inlines you might be able to attach to `DogHome.HandleInput` instead).
+There are other similar methods for the title screen and other menu screens.
+Also, the upside of this is that there Update methods for individual things, like `DoggyBrain.Update` or `GutFloraBase.Update`.

+Actually, you might be able to create an invisible `GameObject` with a `Component` attached to it to create your own global update method.

 # Content
 ## Gut Flora
 The very first research into this game's internals (after finding the code, of course) was gut flora (I don't know exactly why I did that first, but all the assets stuff